bruno222/supatroppers/README.md

 ---

-SupaTroppers is a cooperative pixel-art game inspired by the classic Lemmings.
+SupaTroppers is a cooperative pixel-art game inspired by the classic [Lemmings](https://en.wikipedia.org/wiki/Lemmings_(video_game)).
 Up to 10 players share the same screen in real time, each controlling tools to guide a swarm of troppers safely to the exit before time runs out.

 No account needed.
 No install.
 Just click and play.